richkk34/richkk34portfolio/content/pages/index.md

       I'm sharing my information to demonstrate the effort I've invested in the past few years.
 Once you're impressed, feel free to scroll down for more details about my credentials.
 I
-      graduated with an Mphill in Actuarial Science from Kwame Nkrumah University of Science and Technology, specializing in Artificial Intelligence.
-My passion lies in developing innovative solutions using machine learning algorithms.
+      graduated with an MPhil in Actuarial Science from Kwame Nkrumah University of Science and Technology, specializing in Machine learning and Statistical modelling.
+My passion lies in developing innovative solutions using for my clients using machine learning and deep learning  algorithms.
       Recently, I led a team project on natural language processing, achieving a 20% increase in accuracy.
 My expertise includes deep learning frameworks like TensorFlow and PyTorch.
 Diligent and detail-oriented, I thrive in collaborative environments where creativity flourishes.
 Thank you for considering my profile.
     styles:
       self:
         height: auto